Skip to main content

 2. 2

-The tool computes per-vendor cost: tier-priced vendors (Polygon, Alpaca, Tiingo, FMP, Alpha Vantage) auto-select cheapest qualifying tier; Databento computes from per-symbol-per-day metering.
+The tool computes per-vendor cost: tier-priced vendors (Polygon, Alpaca, Tiingo, FMP, Alpha Vantage) auto-select the cheapest qualifying tier; Databento shows a modeled estimate — a base rate scaled by coarse universe and resolution multipliers — not exact per-symbol-per-day metering.

 3. 3